Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Conclusions

-Summarizing the presented analysis, droplets of a size of 60~µm to 80~µm can be the most dangerous since they can carry many highly infectious viral copies over large distances.
-Given that these droplets, due to particle formation and inflation, travel farther than previously known, indicates that facial masks provide more effective protection against the virus than social distancing.
-Further, this study supports that virus transmission is complex, depending on many physical and biological mechanisms and their interactions.
-In line with our inferences, static social distancing rules meant to be valid for every situation are misleading since the ambiance strongly affects virus transmission.
+The transmission risk of SARS-CoV-2 not only depends on the saliva droplets' falling time and traveling distance, but are also sensitive to changes in temperature, humidity, and other environmental factors, and these conditions can affect their ability to survive and spread.
+In dry and cold environments, droplets suspend long, but the virus is less infectious.
+Contrary, in humid and warm environments, the virus is more infectious, but the droplets fall fast to the ground (Fig.~\ref{infect}a, b).
+Further, large droplets travel less far but carry more SARS-CoV-2 copies, while small droplets can travel farther but contain fewer viruses (Fig.~\ref{infect}c, d).
+Given that saliva droplets might form hollow particles and travel farther than previously known, it suggests that facial masks may offer a higher level of protection against SARS-CoV-2 compared to solely relying on social distancing measures.
+Further, this study supports that the transmission of SARS-CoV-2 is complex, depending on many physical and biological mechanisms and their interactions.
+In line with our inferences, static social distancing rules meant to be valid for every situation are misleading since the ambiance strongly affects the transmission risk.
 Assessing potential transmission risks and tailoring regulations requires sophisticated mathematical models, to which we contribute with this work.
-Then, these models can be part of assessing the virus transmission risk in specific situations, in- and outdoors, and the effectiveness of protective measures.
+Then, these models can be part of assessing the virus transmission risk in specific situations, in and outdoors, and the effectiveness of protective measures.